frankaemika/docs/source/libfranka.rst

 Errors due to noncompliant commanded values
 ********************************************
-If the commanded values sent by the user do not comply with the :ref:`interface requirements<control_parameters_specifications>`, one of the following errors will occur:
+If the :ref:`commanded values<control-side>` sent by the user do not comply with the :ref:`interface requirements<control_parameters_specifications>`, one of the following errors will occur:

 * Errors due to **wrong initial values of a motion generator**: